AndyObtiva/puts_debuggerer/README.md

 ### Usage

-First, add `pd` method anywhere in your code to display details about an object or expression.
+First, add `pd` method anywhere in your code to display details about an object or expression (if you're used to awesome_print, you're in luck! puts_debuggerer includes awesome_print as the default print engine for output).

 Example: